 - Mental and emotional pain and suffering

-- Medical/funeral expenses family members paid
+- Funeral expenses family members and the estate paid

-- Lost wages and benefits
+- Lost wages and future earnings

-- Medical/funeral expenses the estate paid
+- Medical expenses that both family and the estate paid

-Q. Who Can File a Wrongful Death Claim?
+Who Can Bring a Wrongful Death Claim?

-- The deceased’s spouse, children, or parents
+- The deceased’s spouse, surviving children, or parents

 - Blood relatives who are dependent on the deceased for support